Homeopathy for ADHD

 Attention-deficit hyperactivity disorder (ADHD) a set of symptoms that include inattention, distractibility, impulsivity, and hyperactivity.
 The disorder results in behaviors that affect all aspects of a person’s life.
 The neurobiological basis for ADHD is thought to be related to the brain’s chemical neurotransmitters, particularly dopamine and norepinephrine.
 At younger ages, ADHD shows up primarily as hyperactivity.
 There is often daydreaming and careless mistakes in childhood that become inner restlessness, failure to plan ahead, incomplete projects and forgetfulness.
 Inattentiveness and problems with organization and executive functions are seen at later ages as life’s demands increase or symptoms overwhelm a person’s ability to cope.

-Toxic vaccines alter gene expression, harm the gut and reduce
+Toxic vaccines alter gene expression, harm the gut and reduce the immune system.

 2. High Copper